-Broaden the mind to take part in extracurricular activities which are good fits for the student.
-Sharpen these extracurricular activities to create a strong profile for the application process.
+Encourage the student to take part in extracurricular activities that are a good fit.
+Target participation in these extracurricular activities to create a strong profile for the application process.

-Suggest volunteering opportunities that fit in with the student’s interest and are unique.
+Suggest volunteering opportunities that fit with the student’s interests and are unique.

-Guide student through the application process for summer internships or for programs that will help the student broaden their mind and learn about different fields and perspectives that will create/solidify their interest in potential majors.
+Guide student through the application process for summer internships and programs to help broaden the mind.
+Suggest opportunities for the student to learn about different fields and perspectives that will create or solidify their interest in potential majors.

-Provide insights on admission process so the parents as well as students can better plan the high school years.
+Provide insight on admission process so parents as well as students can better plan the high school years.

-High school and test prep can be stressful, especially 11th grade.
-Some students may not want to talk to parents about their fears.
-Provide support and motivate the students in this stressful time.
+High school and test prep can be stressful and some students may not want to talk to parents about their fears; provide support and motivate the students in this stressful time.

-Advise on whether to take SAT or ACT as well as AP tests and suggest the best timeline for the student to take these tests.
+Advise on SAT, ACT, and AP tests and suggest the best prep timeline for the student.
 Also, analyze the areas of improvement needed to improve standardized test score.

-Always available to answer questions on the process via email/text/meetings.
+Always available to answer questions on the college admissions process via email, text, or meeting.